Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Methodology

 \textbf{Link Reconstruction}: Above two loss components do not capture anything about the link structure of the heterogeneous graph.
 Let us introduce the binary variables $a_{u,v}$ $\forall u, v \in V$ such that $a_{u,v}=1$ if $(u,v) \in E$ and $a_{u,v}=0$ otherwise.
 We want to ensure that embeddings of two nodes are close to each other if there is an edge between them by minimizing $ \sum\limits_{u,v \in V} \big( a_{u,v} - \mathbf{x}_u \cdot \mathbf{x}_v \big)_2^2 $.

-\textbf{Unifying Node Clustering}: The primary goal of our work is to refactor a monolith application to microservices for an application software.
-After we map the monolith to a heterogeneous graph, the goal can be achieved by clustering the nodes of the graph.
-As the nodes are represented in the form of vectors through the heterogeneous GNN encoder as discussed in Section \ref{sec:layer}, one intuitive approach is to pass these trained embeddings to a clustering algorithm as a post-processing step.
-But such a decoupled approach is always suboptimal since the GNN is unaware of the end clustering objective.
-So in this paper, we unify the clustering objective with the heterogeneous GNN as follows.
+\textbf{Unifying Node Clustering}: After we map the monolith to a heterogeneous graph, we cluster the nodes of the graph to form microservices.
+As the nodes are represented in the form of vectors through the heterogeneous GNN encoder as discussed in Section \ref{sec:layer}, we unify the clustering objective with the heterogeneous GNN as follows.